VA Subrogation – Request VA Medical Bills

 How do I get bills for treatment at VA facilities or treatment paid for by VA (includes Veterans Choice Program)?
 Click here

 Please note that billing for injury-related care provided to a Veteran at a VA facility or provided to a Veteran at a non-VA facility and paid for by VA (includes Veterans Choice Program) must be created by VA at the time it receives a request.
 This process normally takes 60 days from when VA receives all information needed.
-VA’s Office of General Counsel’s Collections National Practice Group will provide a notice of claim and a ledger of billed charges for injury-related care once those charges have been created.
+VA’s Office of General Counsel’s Revenue Law Group will provide a notice of claim and a ledger of billed charges for injury-related care once those charges have been created.

 How do I get bills for care rendered to family members of Veterans and paid for by CHAMPVA?
 Click here.